Costs of student accommodation – What to budget for?

 Living off-campus is very different to living in halls.
-While you may be used to having all of your bills included in your rent, off-campus accommodation usually means sorting your own utilities.
+While you may be used to having all of your bills included in your rent, off-campus accommodation usually means sorting your utilities.
 So, what costs are involved with renting student accommodation?
-We crunch the numbers…
+We crunched the numbers for you…

 How much is student housing?

 Which utility bills do students have to pay?

 It may come as an unwelcome surprise but the types of bills students receive aren’t too different from those of any other tenant.
 In fact, the only typical household bill that you’re free from as a student is Council Tax.